gosling-lang/gosling-docs/Documentation.md

 # Overview
 Geminid is a declarative visualization grammar tailored for interative genomic visualizations.
-In Geminid, users construct visualizations through a JSON syntax.
+In Geminid, users create interactive visualizations through a JSON syntax.
 This documentation describes how to write the JSON specification language to create interactive visualizations.
 You are welcome to try the [Geminid online edtior](https://sehilyi.github.io/geminid/).